-Hannah Jardine - Conservation & Environment, Amazon Rainforest Conservation in Peru
+Hannah Jardine - Conservation & Environment, Tropical Dry Forest Conservation in Peru

 I had noticed an advertisement for Projects Abroad in one of my college e-mail newsletters and within ten minutes of browsing their website I knew I had to travel to Taricaya Ecological Reserve in Peru this summer.
 Since I was a child, it has been my dream to travel to the rainforest and work with animals, and the Conservation project in Peru couldn’t have been a more perfect match for me.